Punit49/actualShowtime/README.md

-# QuickShow - Movie Booking Application
+# Showtime - Movie Booking Application

 A full-stack movie booking application built with React, Node.js, and MongoDB.
 Users can browse movies, book tickets, and manage their bookings.